dougdesigner/stellar/README.md

 * This website comes with a ready-to-use package file called `package.json`.
 You just need to run `npm install` to install all of the dependencies into the project.
 * When `npm` has finished with the install, run `npm run build` to recompile the `style.css` file in the root directory.

 You're ready to go!
-The most useful task for rapid development is `npm run dev`, which rebuild the CSS every time you make a change in the HML or JS files.
+The most useful task for rapid development is `npm run dev`, which rebuilds the CSS every time you make a change in the HTML or JS files.

 ## Disclaimers